 Mostly, using a reputable broker for quotes and plan suggestions is vital.

->

-> Many companies offer their Medicare Insurance agents bonuses when they meet certain sales goals.
+Many companies offer their Medicare Insurance agents bonuses when they meet specific sales goals.
 Therefore, agents are more likely to sell more expensive policies, even if the consumer doesn’t need it.
 Due to this, agents have a reputation of being all in the same, but that’s not at all true.

->

-> If a policy is the right choice for you, our team will suggest it; no matter which company offers it.
+If a policy is a right choice for you, our team will suggest it; no matter which company offers it.
 Plus, when you use our services, you’ll always have the support from not only your agent but from our Client Care Team.

->

-> Zero Dollar Charge for Our Services
+Zero Dollar Charge for Our Services

->

-> Working with us is the most beneficial route when picking a health plan.
-The biggest perk, consumers don’t pay a dime extra when using our services, they’re completely free!
+Working with us is the most beneficial route when picking a health plan.
+The biggest perk, consumers don’t pay a dime extra when using our services; they’re completely free!

->

-> They will also have a better idea of which carriers have a more conservative rate increase as they see all the prices, allowing them to guide you to a decision; also, this benefits you in the future by keeping your premiums lower.
+They will also have a better idea of which carriers have a more conservative rate increase as they see all the prices, allowing them to guide you to a decision; also, this benefits you in the future by keeping your premiums lower.

 An Agent Must be Licensed in Your State